richardcavell/6809-strlen/Readme.txt

 Version 1.3 (23 November 2017)
 https://github.com/richardcavell/6809-strlen

+This project is intended only for serious students of computer programming.

 A 6809 assembly language routine to find the length of a C-style string.

 Inputs: